 Visitor Experience Impacts.
-As with alternative B, the gradual reduction (over at least 5 years per assumptions in chapter 2) and annual maintenance of the elk population consistent with a lightly grazed system (i.e., between 100 and 400 elk) within the South Unit would have long-term beneficial effects because other wildlife, their habitat, and the associated vegetation could be observed in natural conditions.
-For those visitors wishing to see elk, reduction of the population would decrease the chance, but would only have negligible to minor, long-term adverse impacts as it is unlikely the decline would be noticed by most visitors.
+As with alternative B, the gradual reduction (over at least 5 years per assumptions in Chapter 2) and annual maintenance of the elk population consistent with a lightly grazed system (i.e., between 100 and 400 elk) within the South Unit would have long-term beneficial effects because other wildlife, their habitat, and the associated vegetation would be observed in natural conditions.
+For those visitors wishing to see elk, reduction of the population would decrease the chance, but would only have negligible to minor, long-term adverse impacts given the limited numbers of people that currently see elk.